UMKC-BigDataLab/Tweet-analytics/README.md

 =====================================================

 ## Intro
-This software was developed to analyze large number of Twitter tweets using Apache Mahout and Hadoop.
-(Funding source: National Science Foundation Grant No. 1115871)
 Li's thesis project **"Classification of Clinical Tweets Using Apache Mahout"**
-Propose a new tool called Clinical Tweets Classifier (CTC) to enable scalable classification of clinical content on Twitter
+Propose a new tool called Clinical Tweets Classifier (CTC) to enable scalable classification of clinical content on Twitter using Apache Mahout and Hadoop

 ## TStream